semaphorgames/Limb/README.md

-Add this code to a GameObject with a RigidBody2d and a SpriteShape Controller
+Add this code to a GameObject with a SpriteShape Controller.
+It can follow another Object with a Rigidbody2D and create the limb as it goes